Episode 3

 Speaker C:

-And then, shoot, that's how we going.
+That's how we going.

 Speaker C: